ThomasGrant08/WebPulse/README.md

 The main repo must not allow direct code changes.
 Each change must be reviewed and approved by an approver.

 ## Approval Process
-1. Clone and checkout the developer's `develop` branch on his repo.
+1. Clone and checkout the developer's `main` branch on his repo.
 Test locally and on staging.
 2. If it is working fine check for the conflicts in the pull request.
 3. If the patch is not working, ask requester to fix the patch and do not accept the pull request.
 4. If there are conflicts, tell the requester to fix the conflicts and do not accept the pull request.
-5. If everything is fine, merge to `develop` branch.
+5. If everything is fine, merge to `main` branch.

 ## Deploying on live
 Once the code is working locally and on staging, it should be ready to be released.